 75 points – $15 gift card to Borders, Starbucks, or iTunes.

 100 points – A free book on liberty.
-Choices include Don Downs’ Restoring Free Speech and Liberty on Campus, KC Johnson’s and Stuart Taylor’s Until Proven Innocent, and Jonathan Rauch’s Kindly Inquisitors.
+Choices include Don Downs’ Restoring Free Speech and Liberty on Campus, KC Johnson’s and Stuart Taylor’s Until Proven Innocent, or Jonathan Rauch’s Kindly Inquisitors.

-125 points – Induction into the CFN’s Prometheus Society and guaranteed acceptance to the 2010 CFN Summer Conference.
-Only five students out of the CFN’s 3,000 members have achieved this distinction.
+125 points – Induction into the CFN’s Prometheus Society and guaranteed acceptance to the 2011 CFN Summer Conference.
+Only seven students out of the CFN’s over 3,000 members have achieved this distinction.

-Active CFN members have the opportunity to compete for the grand prize: a $2,500 scholarship or a technology bundle including a 42″ widescreen, flat-panel HDTV, a library of FIRE DVDs, a MacBook with a 2.1GHz Intel Core 2 Duo processor and a 13″ screen, an 16GB iPod Touch fully loaded with FIRE videos and podcast library, and Flip Ultra HD Camera.
+Active CFN members have the opportunity to compete for the grand prize: a $2,500 scholarship or a technology bundle including a 42″ widescreen, flat-panel HDTV, a MacBook with a 2.1GHz Intel Core 2 Duo processor and a 13″ screen, a 16GB iPod Touch fully loaded with FIRE videos and podcast library, and a Flip Ultra HD Camera.
 The second-place winner will receive the choice of the HDTV or the MacBook and the third-place winner will receive the choice of the iPod or the Flip Ultra camera.